1,000+ Opportunities

 Starting a nonprofit in New Jersey Resources for starting a new nonprofit tax-exempt organization in New Jersey Helpful webinars for nonprofits

-Based on current listing details, eligibility includes: New Jersey-based non-profit organizations, with new agencies limited to one funding program if they have not applied for or received CHPRD funding within the past 5 years.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Jersey-based non-profit organizations, with new agencies limited to one funding program if they have not applied for or received CHPRD funding within the past 5 years.
+Confirm the full requirements in the official notice before applying.